"I prefer to eat mustard every day"

 What do you enjoy most about digital leadership?

 How does it feel for you to walk through the city with a camera but without a physical audience?
-Are there reactions from passers-by?
+Are there any reactions from passers-by?

 What do you particularly like about Düsseldorf?